 To develop systematic management of the ESG issues, the Group has established an ESG Taskforce (the "Taskforce"), consisting of personnel from various departments.
 The board of directors ("Board") of the Company holds the overall responsibility for the Group's ESG issues as well as for ensuring the effectiveness of the Group's risk management and internal control systems.
-In particular, the Board is accountable for setting forth ESG management approach, strategy, policies, and objectives, prioritising ESG issues, reviewing the Group's ESG performance periodically, and approving disclosures in the Group's ESG reports with the assistance of the Taskforce.
+With the assistance of ESG professionals, the Board are equipped with the skills, experience and knowledge needed for overseeing the ESG strategies of the Group.
+The Board discusses the Group's ESG-related matters at least annually.
+In particular, the Board is accountable for setting forth ESG management approaches, strategies, policies, and objectives, prioritising ESG issues, reviewing the Group's ESG performance, and approving disclosures in the Group's ESG reports with the assistance of the Taskforce.

 Meanwhile, the Taskforce is responsible for facilitating the Board's oversight of ESG issues.
 The Taskforce has the responsibility for collecting and analysing ESG data, monitoring and evaluating the Group's ESG performance, keeping track of and reviewing the progress made against the Group's ESG-related targets, ensuring compliance with ESG-related laws and regulations, assisting in conducting materiality assessment to prioritise ESG issues and preparing ESG reports.
-The Taskforce arranges meetings regularly to evaluate the effectiveness of current policies and procedures, and formulates appropriate solutions to improve the overall performance of ESG policies.
-In addition, the Taskforce reports the ESG-related matters to the Board periodically for the evaluation and subsequent implementation or revision of the Group's ESG strategies and management approaches, and to ensure appropriate risk management on ESG affairs.
+The Taskforce also reviews the ESG-related targets and their progress at least annually and reports the result of review to the Board.
+The Taskforce arranges meetings at least annually to evaluate the effectiveness of current policies and procedures, and formulates appropriate solutions to improve the overall performance of ESG policies.
+In addition, the Taskforce reports ESG-related matters to the Board at least annually for the evaluation and subsequent implementation or revision of the Group's ESG strategies and management approaches, and to ensure appropriate risk management on ESG issues.